 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.Mon Mar 07 09:39:00 GMT 2016 Back to results
+They are based on our understanding of legislation at the date of publication.07 January 2022 Back to results

-When working out what their duties are under the Pensions Act 2008, an employer needs to first identify if they have any workers.
+When working out what their duties are under the automatic enrolment legislation, an employer needs to first identify if they have any workers.
 Once they’ve done this, they have to work out which category each worker falls into.
 This will determine exactly what their duties are in respect of that worker.

-Identifying a worker’s category isn’t just done at the employer’s staging date but at other dates afterwards, for example, on the automatic re-enrolment date or when a worker reaches age 22.
+Identifying a worker’s category isn’t just done when an employer's automatic enrolment duties first apply but at other dates afterwards, for example, on the automatic re-enrolment date or when a worker reaches age 22.

 A worker is someone who has entered into, or works under, a contract of employment, or any other contract to do work or perform services personally for the other contracting party.
 It doesn’t matter whether the contract is express (clearly stated – whether in writing or not) or implied.

 Someone who contracts to do work for a customer or client of their business undertaking or profession is specifically excluded (for example, an employer company contracts with a trader to provide certain services or contracts with a professional firm, such as external lawyers, to provide legal advice).

 Therefore ‘worker’ covers full-time, part-time, fixed term/temporary and agency workers, where there’s a contract to do work for them (not as part of a business relationship).